A politics degree can open doors to a range of careers, including political work, social and political research, journalism, PR and marketing

 Other employers include the United Nations (UN), the Civil Service, think tanks, non-governmental organisations (NGOs) and voluntary organisations, and the public sector in general.

 Studying politics enables you to develop specific subject knowledge, such as how different political systems work, how organisations such as the World Trade Organization (WTO) and the United Nations (UN) operate, and to interpret global political issues and events.

 A degree in politics also gives you many useful transferable skills including:

 - the ability to research, source and examine information thoroughly

-- excellent written and oratory skills
+- excellent written, presentation and oral communication skills

 - intellectual independence and autonomy